When the COVID-19 pandemic hit Australia in 2020, I began looking into flowers that dry well because it was a challenge to get hold of fresh flowers.

 Craspedia (Billy Button)

-Other Cut flowers that dry beautifully
+Other Cut flowers that dry well and beautifully

 Globe Amaranth (Bachelor Button)